refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 > Default: `false`

 When you use the syncWithLocation feature, the `useDataGrid`'s state (e.g. sort order, filters, pagination) is automatically encoded in the query parameters of the URL, and when the URL changes, the `useDataGrid` state is automatically updated to match.
-This makes it easy to share table state across different routes or pages, and to allow users to bookmark or share links to specific table views.
+This makes it easy to share table states across different routes or pages and allows users to bookmark or share links to specific table views.

-Also you can set this value globally on [`<Refine>`][refine swl] component.
+Also, you can set this value globally on [`<Refine>`][refine swl] component.

 ```tsx
 useDataGrid({